Opportunities From: Oregon Parks and Recreation Department

 Allow Groups: No

-Volunteer: Maintenance Host at Champoeg State Heritage Area - NOT CONFIRMED (expressing interest only)
+Volunteer: Yurt & Cabin Host at Champoeg State Heritage Area - AUGUST 2026 - NOT CONFIRMED (expressing interest only)

 Responding to this opportunity alerts staff of your interest in this role.
 It does not automatically sign you up for this assignment.
 Park Staff will reach out to interview you and determine if you will be selected to volunteer for this specific assignment and if potential availability for this assignment matches your needs.